Ami-Solution/Multi-Token-smart-contracts/test/TestSuite.md

 # Tests to Add:

-## NonChannelParticipant
+## NonChannelParticipant Test

-* non channel participant closing an open channel w/ valid sig
+### Open Channels
-* non channel participant closing an open channel w/ invalid sig
+* cannot close channel open channel with valid signature
-* non channel participant contesting an open channel w/ valid sig
+* cannot close open channel with invalid signature
-* non channel participant contesting an open channel w/ invalid sig
+* cannot close open channel without signature
-* non channel participant calling closeWithoutSig on open channel
+* cannot close a closed channel without signature
-* non channel participant settling an open channel w/ valid sig
+* cannot contest an open channel with valid signature
-* non channel participant closing a closed channel w/ valid sig
+* cannot contest an open channel with invalid signature
-* non channel participant closing a closed channel w/ invalid sig
+* cannot settle open channel

-* non channel participant calling closeWithoutSig on closed channel
+### Closed Channels
-* non channel participant contesting a closed channel w/ valid sig
+* cannot close a closed channel with valid signature
-* non channel participant contesting a closed channel w/ invalid sig
+* cannot close a closed channel with an invalid signature
-* non channel participant settling a closed channel
+* cannot close without signature on a closed channel

-## IllegalStateTransition
+* cannot contest closed channel with valid signature

-* Recipient Address: should not update an open channel
+* cannot contest closed channel with invalid signature
-* User: should not update an open channel
+* cannot contest channel with valid signature after timeout
-* Recipient Address: should not settle an open channel
+* cannot contest channel with invalid signature past timeout
-* User: should not settle an open channel
+* cannot settle a closed channel

-* User: cannot close channel with amount greater than deposited
+## IllegalStateTransition Tests

-* Recipient Address: cannot close channel with amount greater than deposited
+### Open Channels
-* User: cannot close channel with user-address-signed signature
+* User should not be able to update an open channel
-* Recipient Address: cannot close a channel with a Recipient Address-signed signature
+* Recipient should not be able to update an open channel

-* User: should not be able to closeWithoutSignature on an open channel
+* User should not be able to contest an open channel
-* Recipient Address: should not be be able to closeWithoutSignature on an open channel
+* Recipient should not be able to contest an open channel

-* User: cannot use same nonce for contesting channel
+* User should not be able to settle an open channel
-* Recipient Address: cannot use same nonce for contesting channel
+* Recipient should not be able to settle an open channel

-* User: cannot use same nonce as previously used to close
+### Closing Channels
-* Recipient Address:cannot use same nonce as previously used to close
+* User cannot close channel with amount greater than deposited
-* Recipient Address: cannot close a closed channel
+* Recipient cannot close channel with amount greater than deposited
-* User: cannot close a closed channel
+* User cannot close channel with signer signed transaction
-* User: cannot update a closed channel with amount > deposited
+* Recipient cannot close channel with address-signed transaction
-* Recipient Address: cannot update a closed channel with amount > deposited
+* Recipient cannot close with amount greater than deposited
-* User: cannot settle the channel before the time period
+* User cannot close with self-signed signature
-* Recipient Address: cannot settle the channel before the time period
+* Recipient cannot sign with self-signed signature

-## AdditionalToken
+### Contesting

-* Non channel participant: should not be able to add tokens
+* User cannot use the same nonce for contesting a channel
-* User: cannot add tokens
+* Recipient address cannot use the same nonce for contesting a channel
-* Recipient Address should be able to add tokens
+* User cannot contest an amount greater than deposited
-* User: cannot add a duplicate token
+* Recipient cannot contest amount greater than deposited
-* Recipient Address: cannot add a duplicate token
+* User cannot contest with self-signed signature
-* User: cannot close an uninitialized channel
+* Recipient cannot contest with self-signed signature
-* Recipient Address: cannot close an uninitialized channel
+* User should not be able to contest after time period is over
-* User: cannot settle an uninitialized channel
+* Recipient should not be able to contest after time period is over

-* Recipient Address: cannot settle an uninitialized channel
+### Closed Channels
-* Should revert if attempting to add non-ERC20 token
+* User cannot close a closed channel

-## User Valid Transactions
+* Recipient cannot close a closed channel

-* User: close channel with amount just under deposited
+* User cannot close without signature on a closed channel
-* User: updates closed channel w/ amount equal to deposited
+* Recipient cannot close without signature on a closed channel

-* User: settles channel with funds remaining inside (equivalent to 0)
+### Settling

---
+* User should not be able to settle before time period is over

-* User: close channel with amount less than deposited
+* Recipient should not be able to settle before time period is over

-* User: settles channel with funds remaining inside (>0)
+## AdditionalToken Tests

---
+### Non Channel Participants

-* User: close channel with amount just under deposited
+* Should not be able to add tokens

-* User: updates closed channel w/ amount equal to deposited
+### Recipient Address
-* User: settles with funds not remaining inside (equivalent to 0)
+* Should be able to add tokens

---
+* Should not be able to add duplicate tokens

-* User: closes channel with amount just under deposited
+* Cannot close an uninitiialized channel
-* User: settles channel with funds returned
+* Cannot settle an uninitialized channel

---
+### User Address

-* Insert 50 tokens into the channel
+* Should not be able to add tokens
-* Close without signature
+* Should not be able to add duplicate tokens

-## Recipient Address Valid Transactions
+* Cannot close an uninitialized channel

-* Recipient Address: closes channel with amount less than deposited
+* Cannot settle an uninitialized channel

-* Recipient Address: contests channel with amount equivalent to deposited
+## Recipient Valid Transactions Tests

-* Recipient Address: settles channel with funds remaining inside (equivalent to 0)
+### Setting up Payment Channel

---
+* Can iniitalize multichannel balance

-* Recipient Address: closes channel with amount less than deposited
+### Closing Channel
-* Recipient Address: contests channel with amount equivalent to deposited
+* Can close channel with valid signature with amountDeposited-1
-* Recipient Address: settles channel with funds not remaining inside (equivalent to 0)
+* Can close channel with valid signature less than amountDeposited

---
+### Contesting Channel

-* Recipient Address: closes channel with amount less than deposited
+* Should be able to contest the channel with valid sig with amountDeposited

-* Recipient Address: settles channel with funds remaining in channel
+### Settling a Channel

---
+* Should be able to settle after time period with no tokens remaining in the token

-* Recipient Address: closes channel with amount less than deposited
+* Should be allowed to settle channel with tokens remaining in channel
-* Recipient Address: settles channel with funds not remaining in channel
+*